Razafridi/main/Readme.txt

-Go to the main direction and write the command npm install
+Go to the main directory and write the command npm install
 After that all packages will install.
 Now go to the frontend and write the following command